Yasmien Kurdi: 2018: Critical acclaim

-In 2018, after 1 year of being hiatus, she made her TV comeback in Hindi Ko Kayang Iwan Ka.
-It became a big-hit in the country and bagged the Best Drama Actress in the 32nd PMPC Star Awards for TV.
+In 2018, after 1 year on hiatus, she made her TV comeback in Hindi Ko Kayang Iwan Ka.
+Through the show, Kurdi bagged the Best Drama Actress award at the 32nd PMPC Star Awards for TV.

 Personal life

-In 2013, Kurdi revealed to Philippine Entertainment Portal that she had been married to Rey Soldevilla, who is a pilot on January 25, 2012 (her 23rd birthday).
-On November 22, 2012, she gave birth to a daughter named Ayesha Zara, whose name Ayesha means "she who lives" or "womanly" in the Arabic language, and name Zara means "beautiful, bright, shining and brilliant" or "flower, blossom, or beauty" in the Arabic language.
+In 2013, Kurdi revealed to Philippine Entertainment Portal that she married pilot Rey Soldevilla on January 25, 2012, on her 23rd birthday.
+They have two daughters together, Ayesha Zara (born 2012) and Raya Layla (born 2024).

+Alleged bullying of her eldest daughter at Colegio San Agustin – Makati came to light on December 10, 2024, when Kurdi claimed on Instagram that seven of Ayesha’s classmates ganged her up on by blocking her exit from a room.
+They even refused her food, while other students harassed her through videography, causing her paranoia and anxiety sufferings.
+The incident was met with widespread comment on Philippine social media, denouncing the gaslighting and online hate group against the Kurdi-Soldevilla family for years.
+Kurdi also posted Ayesha's cut-up Polaroid photo on her desk.
+On December 17, lawyers representing the Colegio released a statement denying Kurdi's accusations.

 Health

-In early 2014, Kurdi was diagnosed with a cyst on her vocal folds, which explained the recent hoarseness in her voice.
+In early 2014, Kurdi was diagnosed with a cyst on her vocal folds, which explained hoarseness in her voice.
 She was scheduled for surgery in July 2014 to remove the cyst.
 According to her doctor, there was no guarantee that her voice would fully recover after the operation.